nilzao/soapbox-race/README.md

 https://github.com/berkay2578/soapbox-race-launcher

-for more users, insert userid, email and passowrd in table user
+for more users, insert userid, email and password in table user